Skip to main content

 Service crews must always have access to the lines, so if there is a lane or vegetation-free zone in a transmission right-of-way, avoid planting anything that may keep a vehicle or person from entering for inspection, safety, and maintenance.

-What about the service line from the pole to your home and/or buildings?
+What about the service line from the pole to the home and/or buildings?
 Small trees and shrubs are okay planted under them.
 Provide 5 feet or so on each side of the service line to plant medium and large trees.
-You may want to call your utility for advice on selecting trees that are appropriate for under and near electric lines.
+Homeowners may want to call the utility for advice on selecting trees that are appropriate for under and near electric lines.

 Tree selection and care resources